Ashwini-Shalke/devtoolzone/content/SQL/Chap12.md

 ```

+**BETWEEN Operator:**
-<br /> **BETWEEN Operator:** The `BETWEEN` operator is used to select values within a specified range.
+The `BETWEEN` operator is used to select values within a specified range.
 It's inclusive, meaning it includes both the start and end values.

 ```html